 The Diagnostic Imaging Physics Residency will admit one new resident per year with a July 1st start date and will provide two years of post-graduate clinical training.
 In addition to the clinical exposure and professional maturation that will occur continuously throughout the residency, trainees will have the opportunity to conduct clinically-based research throughout the program.
 OHSU is the state’s only academic medical center and will provide residents with the unique opportunity to gain professional experience in areas of teaching and presenting, with numerous opportunities throughout the two-year program to teach graduate students, medical residents, radiologic technologists, and hospital staff on topics ranging from basic imaging physics to clinical fluoroscopy safety.

-All applicants to the OHSU Diagnostic Imaging Physics Residency must have obtained a Masters or Doctoral degree from a CAMPEP accredited (or equivalent) medical physics program.
-Applicants with completion of coursework equivalent to the CAMPEP standards for graduate education may be considered after careful review by the program director and residency program staff.
+All applicants to the OHSU Diagnostic Imaging Physics Residency must have obtained a Masters or Doctoral degree from a CAMPEP accredited medical physics program.
+PhD applicants with completion of a CAMPEP-accredited certificate program are also eligible to apply.
+If a PhD applicant does not come from a CAMPEP-accredited program, coursework equivalent to the CAMPEP standards for graduate education must be reviewed by the CAMPEP Graduate Education Program Review Committee (GEPRC) prior to application.

 The OHSU Diagnostic Radiology Physics Residency participates in the MedPhys match and collects applications through the AAPM MP-RAP.
 Prospective candidates will be required to submit all necessary items to the AAPM MP-RAP for initial evaluation which includes, official college and graduate transcripts, a personal essay describing their career goals and interest in medical physics, three letters of recommendation from the applicant’s college/graduate instructors or employer, and a curriculum vitae.
 The MP-RAP application deadline for the program is December 6, 2021.